 A research study (by P Scarborough et al. in 2014) compared the amount of Carbon Dioxide emitted due to the diets of different types of “eaters”.
 Thus it broadly compared meat-eaters with vegans.
 A simple graphic illustrates the difference.

-1. Meat and dairy products
+Meat and dairy products

-2. Shop locally and seasonally
+Shop locally and seasonally

-Buying lettuces and strawberries grown in Spain will cause carbon emissions as they are transported by trucks across Europe to your local supermarket.
-So if you shop for fruit and vegetables when they are grown in season in the UK, then you will be supporting UK agriculture, and helping to reduce carbon emissions.
+As we can see from the above explanation on our Carbon Footprint, buying lettuces and strawberries grown in Spain will cause carbon emissions as they are transported by trucks or planes across Europe to your local supermarket.
+So if you shop for fruit and vegetables when grown in season in the UK, you will be supporting UK agriculture and helping to reduce carbon emissions.